Hearing specialists at Rush provide individualized hearing loss treatment for all ages.

 Hearing loss affects all facets of your life, including your ability to connect easily with others.
 Hearing loss can be mild or severe, temporary or permanent.
 It can affect one ear or both ears.

 Some people are born with hearing loss.
 Others begin to experience hearing loss in midlife.
 By age 60, nearly one in three adults experience signs of hearing loss.
 About half of all adults in their 70s and older have some type of hearing loss.

 Hearing loss can be so gradual that you may not even realize how bad your hearing has become.
-Hearing loss can affect your quality of life as you start to avoid situations where it is difficult to hear.
-It becomes more challenging for others to communicate with you as well.
+It can affect your quality of life as you start to avoid situations where it is difficult to hear.
+And it becomes more challenging for others to communicate with you as well.

 For children, even a minimal hearing loss can negatively affect their speech development, behavior and education.

 In some cases, medication or surgery may restore your hearing.
 If your hearing loss is permanent, hearing aids or auditory implants may help you hear much better.